 Instructions

-- Transfer to a sealed jar or container and store in the refrigerator overnight before using.
+- Refrigerate.
+Transfer to a sealed jar or container and store in the refrigerator overnight before using.
 Will keep up to 2 weeks in the fridge.

 Notes

+- Not as thick as you'd like?
 You can add more or less chia seeds to adjust the consistency of the jam.

 Leave a Reply